NotAKrayer/RobloxObbyIndex/README.md

 # RobloxObbyIndex
-Roblox Obby Index is a quick and convenient list of all obbies in Roblox, including towers, tiered obbies, jumps, and so on
+Roblox Obby Index is a quick and convenient list of all obbies in Roblox, including towers, tiered obbies, jumps, and so on.
+This list also includes impossible and unverified towers, provides a convenient search system with filters
 Inspiration: SCLP
-Owner: KirillLegenda (KirillMatter)
+Owner and developer: KirillLegenda (KirillMatter)
 Staff: ddlghl